Dr. Mere Berryman

 Dr. Megan Cosier

-Meghan Cosier, Ph.D., is an Assistant Professor of Special Education at Trinity Washington University in Washington, DC.
+Meghan Cosier, Ph.D.
 Her teaching and research focus on inclusive school reform, collaboration, and teacher preparation.
 Dr. Cosier’s research has been published in a number of scholarly journals including Remedial and Special Education, Journal of Special Education Leadership, and Research and Practice for Persons with Severe Disabilities.